ticdat/ticdat/README.md

 Although `ticdat` was specifically designed with Mixed Integer Programming data sets in mind, it can be used for rapidly developing a wide variety of mathematical engines.
 It facilitates creating one definition of your input data schema and one solve module, and reusing this same code, unchanged, on data from different sources.
 This "separation of model from data" enables a user to move easily from small, testing data sets to larger, more realistic examples.
-In addition, [Opalytics Inc](http://www.opalytics.com/) (the developer of  `ticdat`) can support cloud deployments of solve engines that use `ticdat` data objects library.
+In addition, [Opalytics Inc](http://www.opalytics.com/) (the developer of  `ticdat`) can support cloud deployments of solve engines that use `ticdat` data objects.
 Go  [here](https://github.com/opalytics/example-diet) or [here](https://github.com/opalytics/example-netflow) for examples of `ticdat` being used to create "deployment ready" Python packages.

 The `ticdat` library is distributed under the BSD2 open source license.